Disney’s Coronado Springs Resort Review

 Across the foyer from Toledo is Dahlia Lounge.
 They offer small plates, cocktails, and a variety of beverages.

-When I initially wrote this review of Coronado Springs, I raved about the hotel’s dining options.
-It is rather unfortunate that the counter and quick service options have become more of a miss than a hit.
+Overall, Coronado Springs has a number of restaurants.
+However, it is rather unfortunate that the quick service options have become more of a miss than a hit.
+Hopefully, those options will improve.

 Transportation

-For most, the lack of transportation options at Coronado Springs is negative.
+For most, Coronado Springs’s lack of transportation options is a negative factor.
 However, it is nice to have Disney’s bus transportation available.

 Here are the destinations you can visit via the bus service: